How self-motivated are you?

 As I started getting more and more into self-improvement, I listened to stories about what motivated other women to achieve their goals.
 I picked up tips from people like Jenna Kutcher and Marie Forleo, women who owe their success to their ability to stay motivated.

-I realized that, as with any journey, people will quit if they don’t see results right away.
+As with any journey, people will quit if they don’t see results right away.

 That’s why you need a firestorm of a reason to accomplish what you set out to do.
 Having a strong why power at the beginning will propel you to the finish line.